2016-09-21 Thai Airways Airbus A350 runway excursion at Phuket

 During landing at Phuket in bad weather, the Airbus A350 suffered a temporary runway excursion causing some gear damage.
 All on board were able to deplane unharmed.

-Thai Airways flight TG 211 departed from Bangkok Suvarnabhumi International Airport at 1838L.
-The brand-new Airbus A350 was only delivered about a month earlier and was the only fully operational of its type in the fleet.
+Thai Airways flight TG 221 departed from Bangkok Suvarnabhumi International Airport at 1838L.
+The brand-new Airbus A350 was delivered about a month earlier and was the only fully operational one of its type in the fleet.

 Upon final approach to Phuket it was dark and the local weather consisted of moderate to strong winds, rainfall and limited visibility.